Are you visiting the wineries in Napa Valley?

 Keep in mind that reservations are required for tastings and visits.

 It’s about an hour’s drive from downtown San Francisco to the serene vineyards of this property.

 - Address: 1829 St Helena Hwy, Rutherford, CA 94573, United States

 7. Sutter Home Family Vineyards

-The Sutter Home Family Vineyards opened their doors in 1890 and reopened in 1948 after the US Prohibition era.
+The Sutter Home Family Vineyards opened its doors in 1890 and reopened in 1948 after the US Prohibition era.

 This estate is based in a wooden, colonial-style house enclosed by carefully curated gardens and lawns.

 Some of the advantages of stopping by Sutter Home Family Vineyards are the splendid views over the rose gardens and the property’s vineyards.